haifeng-jin/notes/notes/tech/keras.md

 Because it is not part of the Keras codebase, we will not dive into the implementation of it.
 Another feature of the class is that it inherits the `Trackable` class, which tracks all the `tf.Variable` instances in the attributes of the subclasses of `tf.Module`.
 When saving the models, all the `tf.Variable` instances inside this container can be found and saved.
+The variables are also tracked for optimizing the computational graph.

 ### The file locations